NCBS 403B: BRIDGE TO COLLEGE LEVEL MATHEMATICS II

 The student will be able to:

-A. Solve linear equations and inequalities and systems of linear equations
+1. Solve linear equations and inequalities and systems of linear equations

-B. Graph linear equations and find the equation of a line
+2. Graph linear equations and find the equation of a line

-C. Simplify algebraic expressions using laws of exponents
+3. Simplify algebraic expressions using laws of exponents

-D. Factor polynomials
+4. Factor polynomials

-E. Evaluate expressions involving square roots
+5. Evaluate expressions involving square roots

 Course Content

-1. Solve linear equations with rational coefficients.
+1. Solve linear equations with rational coefficients

-2. Solve literal equations (formulas) for a specified variable.
+2. Solve literal equations (formulas) for a specified variable

-3. Solve linear inequalities algebraically and graphically.
+3. Solve linear inequalities algebraically and graphically

-4. Solve system of linear equations algebraically and graphically.
+4. Solve system of linear equations algebraically and graphically

-5. Solve application problems involving linear equations and inequalities and systems of linear equations.
+5. Solve application problems involving linear equations and inequalities and systems of linear equations

-1. Identify slopes and y-intercepts from equations.
+1. Identify slopes and y-intercepts from equations

-2. Write an equation of a line.
+2. Write an equation of a line

-3. Graph a linear equation.
+3. Graph a linear equation

-4. Model and solve problems involving linear functions.
+4. Model and solve problems involving linear functions

-1. Multiply and divide numbers with exponents.
+1. Multiply and divide numbers with exponents

-2. Evaluate numbers with positive, negative and zero exponents.
+2. Evaluate numbers with positive, negative, and zero exponents

-3. Use properties of exponents to simplify algebraic expressions.
+3. Use properties of exponents to simplify algebraic expressions

-1. Factor quadratics with lead coefficient of one.
+1. Factor quadratics with lead coefficient of one

-2. Factor quadratics with a lead coefficient that is not one.
+2. Factor quadratics with a lead coefficient that is not one

-E. Evaluate expressions involving square roots.
+5. Evaluate expressions involving square roots

 Lab Content